Rafael dos Anjos: Ultimate Fighting Championship

-After taking virtually no damage in the fight against Shalorus, dos Anjos quickly returned to face Anthony Njokuani on 11 July 2012 at UFC on Fuel TV: Munoz vs. Weidman, replacing an injured Paul Taylor.
+After taking virtually no damage in the fight against Shalorus, dos Anjos quickly returned to face Anthony Njokuani on 11 July 2012 at UFC on Fuel TV 4, replacing an injured Paul Taylor.
 He won the fight via unanimous decision, dominating Njokuani both in striking and grappling.

 dos Anjos faced Mark Bocek on 17 November 2012 at UFC 154.
 He won the fight via unanimous decision, once again having the edge in both standup and ground fighting.

 dos Anjos next faced Evan Dunham on 18 May 2013, at UFC on FX 8.
 He won the fight via unanimous decision.
 However, there was some controversy, as 10 out of 10 media outlets scored the bout in favor of Dunham.

 dos Anjos faced Donald Cerrone on 28 August 2013, at UFC Fight Night 27.
 He won the fight via unanimous decision.

 dos Anjos was expected to face Rustam Khabilov on 22 February 2014 at UFC 170.
 However, the bout was scrapped in the weeks leading up to the event. dos Anjos instead faced Khabib Nurmagomedov on 19 April 2014 at UFC on Fox 11.
 He lost the fight via unanimous decision.

 dos Anjos faced Jason High on 7 June 2014 at UFC Fight Night 42.
 He won the fight via TKO in the second round.

 dos Anjos headlined UFC Fight Night 49 against former lightweight champion Benson Henderson on 23 August 2014.
 He won the fight via knockout in the first round after dropping Henderson with a flying knee and rendering him unconscious with a follow-up left hook.
 The win also earned him his first Performance of the Night bonus award and made him the only man to stop Henderson by strikes.

 dos Anjos faced Nate Diaz on 13 December 2014, at UFC on Fox 13.
 He won the fight by unanimous decision.
 He dominated the first two rounds with superior striking and vicious leg kicks with the third round being controlled by dos Anjos on the mat.